TheHuman00/precise-time-ntp/README.md

 </div>

-Sync your Node.js app with NTP servers and get the real time — not whatever your system clock thinks it is.
+Sync your Node.js app with NTP servers and get the real time.

 Your system clock drifts.
 Servers disagree. `Date.now()` lies.
 This library fixes that with a proper 4-timestamp NTP implementation that compensates for network latency, validates server consistency, and corrects drift gradually without breaking your running timers.